perivar/ts-cncjs-pendant-numpad/README.md

 --

-NOTICE: Tested with LogiLink num pad on Linux/Raspbian (Raspberry Pi).
+NOTICE: Tested with LogiLink and Exibel SK-051AG num pad on Linux/Raspbian (Raspberry Pi).
-Also tested with Exibel SK-051AG  num pad on Linux/Raspbian (Raspberry Pi).
-(default options are set to Exibel vendor- and productID (which is the same as LogiLink), see description below for running with other vendors/products)
+(default options are set to LogiLink/Exibel vendor- and productID, see description below for running with other vendors/products)

 --